jwardbond/jwardbond.github.io/content/posts/reviews/2021-03-27-mornings-in-jenin-susan-abulhawa.md

 ---
-title: "Book Review: Mornings in Jenin by Susan Abulhawa"
+title: "Mornings in Jenin by Susan Abulhawa"
 date: 2021-03-27 22:00:00 -0700
+font_mode: serif
+categories:
+    - reviews
+tags:
-categories: reviews books
+    - books
-tags: 4-stars
+    - 4-stars

-excerpt: "To Zeid: I am sorry.
-I have always treated your ethnicity as something novel about you, and nothing more...."
 ---

 I was recommended this book by a good Palestinian friend of mine.